 Contact: +421 915 834 644

 As much as Slovakia is known for its rich historical and cultural heritage, this country is also famous for its mesmerizing natural places.
-The land of Slovakia is a home to more than 100 of caves that lies beneath the mountain landscapes.
+The land of Slovakia is home to more than 100 of caves that lie beneath the mountain landscapes.

 Location: Low, Tartras Slovakia